sahilkininge/zomatoooo/README.md

-#zomatoooo
-Tried to create a zomato landing page using HTML and CSS
+Tried to create a zomato responsive landing page using HTML and CSS